 The Retirement System's investment policy recognizes that derivative instruments and strategies can be an important element of general portfolio management.
-Portfolio management agreements or manager guidelines must explicitly authorize the use of derivatives however.
-Except in approved special equity strategies, derivative instruments may not be used to affect a portfolio beyond the value of the underling assets, (leverage).
+Portfolio management agreements or manager guidelines must explicitly authorize the use of derivatives, however.
+Except in approved special equity strategies, derivative instruments may not be used to affect a portfolio beyond the value of the underlying assets (i.e. to create leverage).